openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

 {% endtabs %}

 {% hint style="info" %}
-Throughout Rewrite's documentation Java is used for Recipe authoring and Kotlin is used for test authoring.
+Throughout OpenRewrite's documentation Java is used for Recipe authoring and Kotlin is used for test authoring.
 You do not have to be constrained by this recommendation: Recipes and tests can be authored in any language that runs on the JVM.
 {% endhint %}

 ## Project Layout

 Having configured the project per these recommendations, you're now able to begin Recipe development.
-With Gradle and Maven's default project layout, here is where to put the various kinds of sources that go into a Rewrite Module:
+With Gradle and Maven's default project layout, here is where to put the various kinds of sources that go into a OpenRewrite Module:

 * src/main/java - Recipe implementations in Java
 * src/main/kotlin - Recipe implementations in Kotlin
-* src/main/resources/META-INF/rewrite - Yaml files defining declarative Rewrite Recipes
+* src/main/resources/META-INF/rewrite - Yaml files defining declarative OpenRewrite Recipes
 * src/test/java - Recipe tests in Java
 * src/test/kotlin - Recipe tests in Kotlin